No one wants to become compromised by hackers or malware. Use these tips to help you protect your accounts and devices.

 Look carefully at the sender's email address.
 If the message claims to be from your bank, but was actually sent from a domain other than the bank's official domain it's probably fake.

 Hover over the link and look for the name of the actual website the link is sending you to.
 Make sure it's what you expect and not misspelled.

 Go to the legitimate website using your own saved favorite or bookmark, or from an internet search, instead of clicking a link in the message.

 If you receive a message from someone you know, but it looks a bit unusual, it could mean the sender's email account and contact list was compromised.
 Contact the sender directly, describe the mail you just received and ask if it was legitimate.

 Two-step verification -- also called two-step authentication (2FA) or multifactor authentication (MFA) -- is an extra layer of security to help ensure that only you are accessing your account.

 When you set this up, any time you sign in to your account from an unrecognized device, app, or service for the first time, you're prompted to verify that it's okay.
 The verification message can be sent via an authentication app such as the free Microsoft Authenticator app on your smartphone, a text message, an email sent to an alternate address, or a phone call which requires you to enter a pin.

 If your work or school accounts are using Microsoft 365, your Microsoft 365 admin or IT department should have enabled this for all accounts in the organization and you'll be prompted to take this extra step.

-For a personal Microsoft account, you can set this up yourself and choose your preferred verification method.
-For example, you can choose to use an authentication app such as the Microsoft Authenticator app, a text message, or an alternate email account.
+For a personal Microsoft account, you can set this up yourself and choose your preferred verification method such as the Microsoft Authenticator app, a text message, or an alternate email account.